 Furnished, unfurnished and semi-furnished homes are all available in Bahrain.
-Semi-furnished accommodation includes the provision of kitchen appliances, air conditioners and curtains.
-Unfurnished often means completely bare.
+Semi-furnished accommodation generally includes the provision of kitchen appliances, air conditioners and curtains, while unfurnished often means completely bare.
 Fully furnished accommodation in Bahrain comes comprehensively equipped and, in many cases, stylishly decorated.

-There's no shortage of good furniture stores in Bahrain, and artisans and craftsman can also be commandeered to make some truly unique fittings and innovative household goods.
+There's no shortage of good furniture stores in Bahrain, and artisans and craftsmen can also be commissioned to make some truly unique fittings and innovative household goods.
 As a result, many expats choose the semi-furnished or unfurnished route.